Azure/config-driven-data-pipeline/README.md

 ![medallion architecture](images/arc1.png)

-This is medallion architecture introduced by Databricks.
+This is the medallion architecture introduced by Databricks.
 And it shows a data pipeline which includes three stages: Bronze, Silver, and Gold.
 In most data platform projects, the stages can be named as Staging, Standard and Serving.

 - Bronze/Staging: The data from external systems is ingested and stored in the staging stage.
 The data structures in this stage correspond to the source system table structures "as-is," along with any additional metadata columns that capture the load date/time, process ID, etc.
 - Silver/Standardization: The data from the staging stage is cleansed and transformed and then stored in the standard stage.
 It provides enriched datasets for further business analysis.
-The master data could be versioned with slowly changed dimension (SCD) patterns and the transaction data is deduplicated and contextualized with master data.
+The master data could be versioned with slowly changed dimension (SCD) pattern and the transaction data is deduplicated and contextualized with master data.
 - Gold/Serving: The data from the standard stage is aggregated and then stored in the serving stage.
 The data is organized in consumption-ready "project-specific" databases, such as Azure SQL.

 ![Azure](images/arc2.png)